bldl/emplace-spidermonkey/README.md

   ./mach run
   ```

-  Your terminal should now enter the JavaScript™ Read-Eval-Print-Loop mode.
+  Your terminal should now enter the JavaScript™ <a href="https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop">Read-Eval-Print-Loop</a> mode.
-  The functionality is similar to a browsers console and arbitrary JavaScript™ code can be executed.
+  The functionality is similar to a browser console.
+You can execute arbitrary JavaScript™ code.

   ```sh
   js>